spenhar/catalyst/README.md

 # catalyst-gss
-Catalyst is a simple starter project using GSS for anyone interested.
+Catalyst is the first ready-to-go boilerplate with GSS.